 There are legal requirements relating to small vessels in commercial use such as hire or charter.
 Such vessels must be properly inspected and certificated by the appropriate authority prior to operating commercially.
 Contact the harbour office for further information.

-Incidents involving damage or injury in the harbour should be reported to the harbour office as soon as possible.
-Advice and incident report forms are available at the harbour office.
+Incidents involving damage or injury in the harbour should be reported to the harbour office as soon as possible using this form.

 Some incidents and accidents are serious enough to report to the MCA’s Marine Accident investigation Branch (MAIB).
 The role of the MAIB is to contribute to safety at sea by determining the causes and circumstances of marine accidents and working with others to reduce the likelihood of such accidents recurring in the future.
 Accident investigations are conducted solely in the interest of future safety.
 The Branch does not apportion blame and it does not establish liability, enforce laws or carry out prosecutions.
 Further information on the MAIB can be found at this link.